akka/akka-projection/docs/src/main/paradox/grpc-replicated-event-sourcing-transport.md

 ## Dependencies

-To use the R2DBC module of Akka Projections add the following dependency in your project:
+To use the gRPC module of Akka Projections add the following dependency in your project:

 @@dependency [sbt,Maven,Gradle] {
 group=com.lightbend.akka